Mac-STAT/data/README.md

-# datasets
+# Welcome!
-Useful datasets for teaching
+A repository for sharing datasets we use in our classes and keeping track of the topics for which they are useful.